We recently had an incredible road trip around Tasmania. The scenery, nature, the wildlife there will truly blow you away.

 2. Pack a Poncho or Raincoat

-So we had to go on a hunt for some ponchos, and they were basically just like a plastic bag, the wind tore them up in various spots and kept blowing them around exposing our backpacks that had our camera and GoPro in it!
-While they were helpful, essentially they just were not good enough to keep us completely dry, and it really would have been awesome to have our own good quality rain jackets.
+So we had to go on a hunt for some ponchos, and they were basically just like plastic bags, the wind tore them up in various spots and kept blowing them around exposing our backpacks that had our camera and GoPro in them!

 3. A Comfortable Shoe for Hiking!